-Slurry and milk spreading on agricultural land: Environment Agency advice during exceptional weather.
+Spreading slurry and milk on agricultural land: Environment Agency advice in exceptional circumstances such as extreme weather.

 You can cause soil damage and water pollution if you spread slurry or milk during exceptional weather or on unfavourable soil.
 The risks are much greater than in more usual conditions.

 - your slurry or milk store is at risk of overflowing or leaking

 - you cannot avoid spreading slurry or milk on agricultural land and there is a risk of slurry runoff, run-through to land drains or leaching